 Accredited schools are re-examined on a regular basis to ensure that they are not only preserving the high quality that earned them accreditation in the first place, but are making every effort to continuously improve the quality of their educational programs and services.

-If you have additional questions about our accreditations or our accredited program, please contact us for more information.
+If you have additional questions about our accreditations or our accredited programs, please contact us for more information.

 *The Elementary and Adult Learner programs are pending accreditation approval.